Routine use cases

 Section 2

-For "How to choose a small face yoga step for lunchtime resets", the most useful answer is the one someone can repeat tomorrow.
-During a skincare routine that already has enough steps, "How to choose a small face yoga step for lunchtime resets" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for lunchtime resets" helps the reader compare app features without being pulled into hype before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for lunchtime resets": separate general wellness content from medical questions.
+For "Small step: lunchtime resets", the most useful answer is the one someone can repeat tomorrow.
+During a skincare routine that already has enough steps, "Small step: lunchtime resets" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: lunchtime resets" helps the reader compare app features without being pulled into hype before it asks for an install.
+Try the smallest version first for "Small step: lunchtime resets": separate general wellness content from medical questions.
+Then ask whether a short routine plan would reduce friction for "Small step: lunchtime resets" or simply add another thing to manage.
+Orena should feel useful for "Small.

 Section 3